12 Super Sunny Crafts To Make This Spring

 Sun DIY Paper Card

 Cards are always a fun surprise to find in the mailbox.
 Want to know what's even better to find waiting in your mailbox?
 This super happy sunshine card.
-Spread the warm weather cheer with this pop-out sunshine card.
-Send one out to your grandparents, aunts, uncles, or even your siblings (in your own mailbox!).
+Help kids spread the warm weather cheer with this pop-out sunshine card.
+Have them send one out to their grandparents, aunts, uncles, or even their siblings (in their own mailbox!).
 They won't be disappointed when they open it up to find a sunny greeting.

 Ruffles & Rainboots has a pattern for this super-easy and super-cute sunshiney spring craft.
 It only takes a few minutes for kids to fully to assemble, and it shows off our friend the sun emerging smugly from behind a raincloud to remind everyone that we’ll never let the haters get to us as long as we’ve got colored paper, glue, and markers.